The Episcopal Church

 Tech Drive Location

 In the 1940’s the Diocese of Louisiana undertook a project called the “Victory Fund Campaign” to raise money for the construction of college student centers and the Episcopal Youth Center at Camp Hardtner.
 With the help of these funds, in July 1949 ground was broken for a new all-purpose building at 504 Tech Drive.
 This new student center was officially dedicated on Sunday, May 12, 1950 under the direction of the Bishop Girault M. Jones.
 In January 1954 the Diocese granted mission status to the Church of the Redeemer, and the Fr.
 Ratelle became its first rector.
 The education building was built in 1958.
 Five years later, in 1963, the cornerstone for the new sanctuary was laid and it was dedicated on December 10, 1963.
 By April 28, 1974, the loan was paid in full.
 The church, looking to the future, purchased additional land in 1982.
-Extensive renovations to the Parish Hall and a wing for new offices was completed in 1984 and dedicated to the glory of God in 1985 with the naming of the parish hall Haskell Hall in honor of former member and church organist, Doris Burd Haskell, in recognition of the contribution from her estate.
+Extensive renovations to the Parish Hall and a wing for new offices was completed in 1984.
+The new Parish Hall was dedicated to the glory of God in 1985 with the naming of the parish hall "Haskell Hall."
+The name for the Parish Hall was chosen in honor of former member and church organist, Doris Burd Haskell, in recognition of the contribution from her estate.

 Since 1949, the church has seen much growth, many changes, and met many challenges.
 On July 1, 1955, the Reverend Joseph N. Cathcart became the second rector for the church.
 Under his leadership, the church grew to 179 communicants in good standing with 230 Episcopal students at Louisiana Tech, giving a total, counting all baptized persons, of 475.
 In 1961, Redeemer held its first Men of the Church Shrove Tuesday Pancake Supper—a tradition that has been carried yearly to date, except for the year 2020 when the church was in quarantine with the COVID-19 Pandemic.